ntotten/ntotten.github.io/_posts/2013-04-14-windows-azure-sdk-for-nodejs-and-cli-updated-for-nodejs-010x.md

 - NodeJS
 ---

 Good news!
-The Windows [Azure Cross-Platform CLI](https://github.com/WindowsAzure/azure-sdk-tools) and the [Windows Azure SDK for Node.js](https://github.com/WindowsAzure/azure-sdk-for-node/) has been updated to support Node.js version 0.10.3 and above.
+The [Windows Azure Cross Platform CLI](https://github.com/WindowsAzure/azure-sdk-tools-xplat) and the [Windows Azure SDK for Node.js](https://github.com/WindowsAzure/azure-sdk-for-node/) has been updated to support Node.js version 0.10.3 and above.
 You can now update your installation of node and Windows Azure tools to the latest and greatest.

 > **Note**: Make sure you are using 0.10.3 or greater.
 [Guang Yang](https://twitter.com/guayan/), who is a PM on the team that writes the SDK [pointed out](https://twitter.com/guayan/status/323549326687219712) that there is a bug in earlier versions that can cause issues in the SDK.